 - 31. The TOR for the Scientific Council Working Group on Ecological Connectivity include supporting the implementation of elements relating to the Council in Resolution 12.07 (Rev.COP13).
-They cite the following in particular: - supporting the development of further site networks within the CMS Family or other forums and processes that identify important sites for migratory species and promoting their internationally coordinated conservation and management (paragraph 13); - working with Parties and international and regional organizations in organizing regional and sub-regional workshops to promote the conservation and management of critical sites and ecological networks among Parties (paragraph 24); and - working closely with relevant organizations such as the European Space Agency and its Focal Points to support new technology developments, such as the ICARUS experiment, to track the movement and fate of migratory animals globally (paragraph 31). - 32.
-Available capacity has not allowed significant progress to date within the Council on these items, but the intention behind these is reaffirmed for the forthcoming triennium.
+They cite the following in particular: - supporting the development of further site networks within the CMS Family or other forums and processes that identify important sites for migratory species and promoting their internationally coordinated conservation and management (paragraph 13); - working with Parties and international and regional organizations in organizing regional and sub-regional workshops to promote the conservation and management of critical sites and ecological networks among Parties (paragraph 24); and - working closely with relevant organizations such as the European Space Agency and its Focal Points to support new technology developments, such as the ICARUS experiment, to track the movement and fate of migratory animals globally (paragraph 31). - Available capacity has not allowed significant progress to date within the Council on these items, but work in this area will be addressed in the forthcoming triennium in line with provisions of the proposed consolidated resolution contained in UNEP/CMS/COP14/Doc.30.2.1.1 Ecological Connectivity - Policy Aspects for consideration by COP14.